 When visiting San Gil on vacation, we can only warmly recommend a visit to the waterfall.
 The park is around an hour’s drive from San Gil.
 You should allow around 3 hours in the park.

 Why should you visit the Juan Curí waterfall?

 The main attraction of this park is the Juan Curí waterfall, where you can practice various activities.
-You can practice torrent driving in the Juan Curí waterfall.
-There are two approved runs, one 80 m and the other 130 m.
+For example, you can practice canyoning in the Juan Curí waterfall.
+There are two approved descents, one of 80 m and the other of 130 m.

 - Activities may be canceled in the event of heavy rain.